 - If you must pay social security and Medicare taxes or federal unemployment taxes, or if you withhold income tax, you'll need to file Schedule H (Form 1040), Household Employment Taxes.
-You'll also need to file a Form W-2, Wage and Tax Statement, and furnish a copy of the form to your nanny.
+You'll also need to file a Form W-2, Wage and Tax Statement and furnish a copy of the form to your nanny.

-- If you choose, you may pay your household employment taxes with your business or farm employment taxes, and you must include your household employment taxes with those other employment taxes on Form 941, Employer’s QUARTERLY Federal Tax Return, Form 944, Employer’s ANNUAL Federal Tax Return, or Form 943, Employer’s Annual Federal Tax Return for Agricultural Employees, and on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.
+- If you choose, you may pay your household employment taxes with your business or farm employment taxes, and you must include your household employment taxes with those other employment taxes on Form 941, Employer’s QUARTERLY Federal Tax Return, Form 944, Employer’s ANNUAL Federal Tax Return or Form 943, Employer’s Annual Federal Tax Return for Agricultural Employees, and on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.

-A corporation, or other business entity that elected to be treated as a corporation (by filing a Form 8832, Entity Classification Election), must use Form 2553, Election by a Small Business Corporation, to make an S corporation election.
-A business entity treated as a corporation must meet certain tests in order to qualify to be an S corporation.
+A corporation, or other business entity that elected to be treated as a corporation (by filing a Form 8832, Entity Classification Election), must use Form 2553, Election by a Small Business Corporation to make an S corporation election.
+A business entity treated as a corporation must meet certain tests to qualify to be an S corporation.
 To learn more, see the Instructions for Form 2553 and the Instructions for Form 1120S, U.S. Income Tax Return for an S Corporation.